Academic + Passion Project

 I found that Mooch, TradeMade, Lend Me It were the top three competitors with Lend Me It being top competitor because they provided all the features.

-Ages between 25-50, tech savvy, uses social media, and an interest in home improvement or DIY projects.
+Ages between 25-50, tech savvy, uses social media, and an interest in home improvement or DIY projects

 I reached out to 3 people in my network that matched the criteria.
+Matthew, a student, Jake, a sales clerk at a pawn shop, and Todd, a department manager in retail.

 I conducted one interview in person, one over a phone call, and one through video chat.